 The Ritz-Carlton Half Moon Bay monitors the coastal bluff upon which the hotel sits, keeping tabs on environmental soil erosion that might pose a future safety risk for guests or the structure itself.
 Thus, the main challenge for VEC tech specialists was correctly assessing the current situation and defining the potential issues and risks for the hotel’s building.
 We collaborated effectively with the client and delivered the project successfully within time and budget frames.

 VEC experts worked on the Ritz-Carlton Half Moon Bay project in 2021.
-As an experienced BIM & VDC partner, we provided exemplary onsite technology and modeling services for the 70,000 square foot area.
+As an experienced BIM & VDC partner, we provided exemplary onsite quality control service for the 70,000 square foot area.

 Using high-definition 3D laser scans, VEC collected images of the cliff face, the Ritz-Carlton building, and the multi-column support structure embedded within the terrain.
 These scans were then translated into detailed, 2D As-Built Line Drawings, which are compared against datasets collected in previous years, revealing any signs of erosion or geological activity.